clojurebridge-minneapolis/track1-chatter/track1-web.md

 (defroutes app-routes...
 ```

-defroutes is specific to clojure web apps.
+defroutes is specific to Clojure web apps.
 It's creating a set of
 routes and giving them the name ```app-routes```.
 The expressions after
 symbol "app-routes" are the route definitions.
 There are two.